 An Integrated Hypothesis Generation and Testing Framework

 As shown in Figure 1, the SEMIPs workflow depicts a genetic interaction among genes of interest that is initially revealed in a model system and then tested for its manifestation in human specimens via model fitting.
 SEMIPs is designed to test concurrent contributions of regulatory effects of two upstream regulators “Fac1” and “Fac2” to the expression of a downstream reporter gene “Endpoint”.
 Meanwhile, two-directional interactions between the two upstream regulators are examined.
-Under this structure, users could test the relationships among the gene expression levels of all three variables.
-If a hypothesis involves testing of molecular activities of two upstream regulators, gene signatures of the upstream regulators are first projected to a gene expression matrix of human specimens of interest (e.g., an expression dataset that are derived from human biopsies) through the T-score calculation function.
+Under this structure, users can test the relationships among the gene expression levels of all three variables.
+If a hypothesis involves testing of molecular activities of two upstream regulators, gene signatures of the upstream regulators are first projected to a gene expression matrix of human specimens of interest (e.g., an expression dataset that are derived from human biopsies) through the T-Score calculation function.
 The resulting T-scores will serve as the surrogate molecular activities to test for the manifestation of the proposed genetic network in human specimens via model fitting.

-For the hypothesis generation purpose, a subset of genes that are associated with pathways of interest or downstream effectors could be removed from the upstream regulator’s gene signature as an in silico perturbation to infer the potential impact of losing the downstream signaling on the activities of the upstream regulator (Creighton, Casa et al. 2008).
+For hypothesis generation purposes, a subset of genes that are associated with pathways of interest or downstream effectors could be removed from the upstream regulator’s gene signature as an in silico perturbation to infer the potential impact of losing the downstream signaling on the activities of the upstream regulator (Creighton, Casa et al. 2008).
 Based on the SEM model, a presumed relationship can be tested in humans by determining the significance of the inference via a non-parametric bootstrap resampling framework.
-The resulting perturbed pathways would help to prioritize experimentations in model systems.
-These workflow steps are shown within the dotted rectangle on the right side of Figure 1 with three major features implemented in the SEMPIPs App as the function tabs when the Shiny App is launched (Figure 2).
+Any resulting perturbed pathways that are significant would help to prioritize experiments in model systems.
+These workflow steps are shown within the dotted rectangle on the right side of Figure 1 with the three major features implemented in the SEMIPs app as the function tabs (Figure 2).

-T-Score Calculation Assisted Translational Research
+T-Score Calculation to Aid in Translational Research

-The T-score was employed to project molecular activities of a gene of interest from a model system experiment to human specimens where a perturbation was not directly applicable (Creighton, Casa et al. 2008, Creighton, Li et al. 2009, Luo, Emanuele et al. 2009, Qin, Lee et al. 2014) In a model system, the biological replicates are randomly assigned into two groups, where one group will receive “placebo” and/or no treatment and the other group will receive the perturbation treatment.
+The T-Score was employed to project molecular activities of a gene of interest from a model system experiment to human specimens where a perturbation was not directly applicable (Creighton, Casa et al. 2008, Creighton, Li et al. 2009, Luo, Emanuele et al. 2009, Qin, Lee et al. 2014) In a model system, the subjects are randomly assigned into two groups, where one group will receive “placebo” and/or no treatment and the other group will receive a treatment as a perturbation.
 Experimental measurements will be properly collected from both groups (i.e., gene expression profile from a genome wide gene expression experiment).
 Significantly changed genes/probes (signatures) will be obtained from this analysis according to pre-determined thresholds followed by a statistical analysis with directionality (up/down regulation).
 Such a list of genes/probes are deemed collectively as the “gene signature” of biological responses to a particular perturbation in a given context such as cell or tissue types of interest.
-And these downstream target genes of the perturbed molecule are referred as “signature genes” of the molecule of interest.
-This gene signature information will be projected into the human specimen of interest bearing the assumption that the biological functions of the gene of interest are conserved between the chosen model system and the human specimens.
+In addition, these downstream target genes of the perturbed system are referred as “signature genes”.
+This gene signature information will be projected into the human specimen of interest bearing the assumption that the biological functions of the genes of interest are conserved between the chosen model system and the human specimens.